 King Tides images help local communities and decision makers understand the challenges we will face given a changing climate.
 Ecosystems, infrastructure and people will be impacted by this phenomenon.
 In some places the impacts are hard to fathom… Seeing is believing.

-This website is the hub connecting Witness King Tides participants and organizers around the world.
-In Fall 2013, we are building a platform for researchers, planners, communicators, and YOU to share images of coastal flooding.
+This website is the hub connecting King Tides participants and organizers around the world.
+In Spring 2014, we are building a platform for researchers, planners, communicators, and YOU to share images of coastal flooding.